icl-utk-edu/testsweeper/INSTALL.md

 command's standard output (stdout), error output (stderr), and exit status.
 All test files are in the config directory.

 CMake Installation
 --------------------------------------------------------------------------------

-The CMake script enforces an out of source build.
+The CMake script enforces an out-of-source build.
 Create a build directory under the TestSweeper root directory:

-    cd /my/testsweeper
+    cd /path/to/testsweeper
     mkdir build && cd build
-    cmake ..
+    cmake [options] ..
     make
     make test
     make install

-By default TestSweeper installs into `/opt/slate`.
-To change this, set `CMAKE_INSTALL_PREFIX`:
+### Options

+CMake uses the settings in the Environment variables section above.
+Additionally, options include:

+    COLOR={on,off}              use ANSI colors in TestSweeper output USE_OPENMP={on,off}         use OpenMP, if available, to purge caches BUILD_TESTS={on,off}        build test executable (example)
+    BUILD_SHARED_LIBS={on,off}  build as shared (default) or static library CMAKE_INSTALL_PREFIX        where to install, default /opt/slate

+These options are defined on the command line using `-D`, e.g.,

+    # in build directory
-    cmake -DCMAKE_INSTALL_PREFIX=/usr/local ..
+    cmake -DCOLOR=off -DCMAKE_INSTALL_PREFIX=/usr/local ..

+Alternatively, use the `ccmake` text-based interface or the CMake app GUI.

+    # in build directory
+    ccmake ..
+    Type 'c' to configure, then 'g' to generate Makefile

+To re-configure CMake, you may need to delete CMake's cache:

+    # in build directory
+    rm CMakeCache.txt
+    # or
+    rm -rf *

 To debug the build, set `VERBOSE`:

+    # in build directory, after running cmake
     make VERBOSE=1